Skip to main content

 BP Prudhoe Bay Royalty Trust (BPT)

-BP Prudhoe Bay Royalty Trust (BPT) with AI Score 45/100 (Weak).
+BP Prudhoe Bay Royalty Trust (BPT) trades at $0.50 with AI Score 45/100 (Grade C).
 BP Prudhoe Bay Royalty Trust holds an overriding royalty interest in the Prudhoe Bay oil field in Alaska.
-The trust's revenue is derived from the production and sale of crude oil from this field.
-Market cap: 0, Sector: Energy.
+Market cap: $10.74M, Sector: Energy.

 BP Prudhoe Bay Royalty Trust holds an overriding royalty interest in the Prudhoe Bay oil field in Alaska.
 The trust's revenue is derived from the production and sale of crude oil from this field.